quarkslab/qbindiff/README.md

       QBinDiff is an experimental binary diffing tool based on machine learning technics, namely Belief propagation.

     Options:
+      -l1, --loader1 <loader>       Loader type to be used for the primary.
+Must be one of these ['binexport', 'quokka', 'ida']  [default: binexport]
-      -l, --loader <loader>         Loader type to be used.
+      -l2, --loader2 <loader>       Loader type to be used for the secondary.
 Must be one of these ['binexport', 'quokka', 'ida']  [default: binexport]
       -f, --feature <feature>       Features to use for the binary analysis, it can be specified multiple times.
                                     Features may be weighted by a positive value (default 1.0) and/or compared with a specific distance (by default the option -d is used) like this <feature>:<weight>:<distance>.